Highlights from the 22nd European Congress on Obesity 2015

 Hanna Konttinen is Postdoctoral Researcher and Adjunct Professor at the University of Helsinki in Finland.
 She obtained her PhD in Social Psychology in 2012 and she is currently Principal Investigator of the project, “The role of psychological eating behaviours and genetic factors in the long-term dietary and weight changes”, funded by the Academy of Finland.
 In 2015, she was selected as the recipient of the EASO Young Investigator Award in Public Health.
 Her current research interests and expertise cover the role of psychosocial, socioeconomic and genetic factors in food intake, weight management and obesity, and disease outcomes.

 Dr Mark Hopkins is Senior Lecturer in Exercise Physiology at Sheffield Hallam University and visiting Research Fellow at the Appetite Control & Energy Balance Research Unit, University of Leeds.
 Mark has published widely on the relationships between physical activity, appetite control and body weight regulation.
-In particular, his research examines the physiological and metabolic responses to exercise-induced weight loss and their impact on compensatory eating behaviour in overweight and obese individuals.
+In particular, his research examines the physiological and metabolic responses to exercise-induced weight loss and their impact on compensatory eating behaviour in individuals who are overweight or have obesity.
 He is also an author of the British Association of Sport and Exercise Sciences expert statement on exercise and appetite control.

 Christina Brei is a PhD-student at the department of nutritional medicine, Technische Universität München, Germany.
 Within her PhD thesis, she is working on a randomized controlled trial investigating the impact of nutritional fatty acids during pregnancy and lactation on early human adipose tissue development (INFAT-Study).
 She focuses on long-term effects of the intervention until the age of 5 years.
 Thereby functional body composition, assessed by direct and indirect methods, is of great interest.
 Previously she studied nutritional science at the Justus Liebig University Giessen (MSc).